retrodump/VidMeAPI/readme.md

 ## Commands

 `<string>` means it's required. `[string]` means it's optional to have.
-If the argument you are passing as a space in it, you need to wrap it in quotes.
+If the argument you are passing has a space in it, you need to wrap it in quotes.

 Example: